-Complete the Home Equity Loan Application in its entirety and return it to us.
-Remember to sign and date the application.
-Complete the names, addresses, and loan numbers of other creditors, including creditors to be paid off with the proceeds of this loan.
+Complete the Home Equity Loan Application in its entirety.
 Retain the Important Terms of Our Home Equity Line of Credit and CFPB: What you should know about home equity lines of credit disclosures for your records.
-Full Time Hourly/Salary Income: Copies of at least 30 days of recent pay stubs for each applicant and previous two year's W-2's Part Time Hourly/Salary Income: Copies of at least 30 days of recent pay stubs for each applicant and previous two year's W-2's Retirement/Social Security Income: Benefit award letter, two years 1099's and most recent quarterly retirement statement with all attached pages Self-Employment/Rental Income: Two years personal tax returns with all attached schedules Two years business tax returns with all attached schedules and K1's (if applicable) Signed year-to-date profit and loss statement for most recent month end Most recent two months business account(s) statements Current signed lease agreement for all rental properties Copy of your first mortgage document (deed of trust if in Missouri), if Ioan is not held with Capitol Federal.
+Full Time Hourly/Salary Income: Copies of at least 30 days of recent pay stubs for each applicant and previous two year's W-2's Part Time Hourly/Salary Income: Copies of at least 30 days of recent pay stubs for each applicant and previous two year's W-2's Retirement/Social Security Income: Benefit award letter, two years 1099's and most recent quarterly retirement statement with all attached pages Self-Employment/Rental Income: Two years personal tax returns with all attached schedules Two years business tax returns with all attached schedules and K1's (if applicable) Signed year-to-date profit and loss statement for most recent month end Most recent three months business account(s) statements Current signed lease agreement for all rental properties Copy of your first mortgage document (deed of trust if in Missouri), if loan is not held with Capitol Federal.
 Copy of your first mortgage statement, if loan is not held with Capitol Federal.
 Copy of your closing disclosure/settlement statement if property has been owned less than one year.
 If the property securing this loan is under the ownership of a trust, please notify the Loan Originator.
 A Certification of Trust will be required, in lieu of providing a copy of the Trust agreement.